The real reason open offices won’t go away any time soon

 But COVID-19 doesn’t spell the end of the centralized office predicted by futurists since at least the 1970s.

-The organizational benefits of the “propinquity effect” – the tendency to develop deeper relationships with those we see most regularly – are well-established.
+The organizational benefits of the “propinquity effect”—the tendency to develop deeper relationships with those we see most regularly—are well established.

 The open-plan office will have to evolve, though, finding its true purpose as a collaborative work space augmented by remote work.